-Kevin leads the internal communications team, coordinating messaging to Georgetown’s student, faculty and staff communities and providing strategic communications guidance across the university.
-He serves as a member of both the Office of Strategic Communications and the Office of Chief Operating Officer, supporting university-wide communications and COO-unit communications (Human Resource, Finance, UIS, Planning & Facilities Management, Auxiliary Services & Real Estate, Sustainability and Internal Audit).
+Lydia leads the internal communications team, coordinating messaging to Georgetown’s student, faculty and staff communities and providing strategic communications guidance across the University.
+She serves as a member of both the Office of Strategic Communications and the Office of Chief Operating Officer, supporting university-wide communications and COO-unit communications (Human Resource, Finance, UIS, Planning & Facilities Management, Auxiliary Services & Real Estate, Sustainability and Internal Audit).

 Audrey designs communication plans, coordinating with senior leadership, to ensure accurate and timely communications of university positions to internal and external audiences.

 Before joining the Office of Strategic Communications, Audrey served as Manager of Communications in the Dean’s Office at Georgetown’s School of Continuing Studies.
 Prior to arriving at Georgetown, she spent five years working in communications & public affairs at the National Confectioners Association.
 Audrey has a bachelor’s degree in communications from Santa Clara University and is currently pursuing a Master of Business Administration at Georgetown’s McDonough School of Business.

 John provides design, art direction and university-approved branding collateral to university partners from concept to completion, ensuring their work will be visually impactful and adhere to Georgetown’s visual identity.

 His design work has been published in The Best American Infographics 2013 and I Love Charts: The Book.
 An avid baseball fan, LaRue has also contributed to The Hardball Times and was nominated for a 2018 SABR Analytics Conference Research Award in Historical Analysis.